 The only glitch I’ve found is that “Drawing” allows you to make lines and dots on the iPad but only makes dots on my iPhone.
 At first I thought this was intentional since the iPhone screen is so much smaller, but I found a video of the French version in which “Drawing” was fully functional on the iPhone.

 Had enough?
 Then good, I’m out of space.
 Want more?
-The app is inexpensive considering how much you get ($1.99 for iPad and 99¢ for iPhone).
+The app is inexpensive considering how much you get.
 If you don’t have an iPhone or an iPad, this just might be your reason to get one.

 Available for iPad and iPhone; $1.99 and $.99 respectively.
 Recommended for preschool and primary users.